6 Communication Best Practices for Your Remote Team

 Managers are often concerned about how their remote reports are progressing.
 After all, not being able to stop by someone’s desk for a quick update adds a layer of difficulty for project management.
 Luckily, there are tried and true tools for tracking progress and promoting accountability when face time is not an option.
-Some popular options to check out include Trello, Asana, and Weekdone.
+Some popular options to check out include Trello, and Asana.
 Also, some project management platforms like Hibox include chat features so be sure to evaluate how these work with, or might even take the place of, existing communication tools.
 You don’t want to distract your team with too many communication methods.

 Don’t rely on on-screen deadlines and project tracking to replace more traditional team management.
 Hassan Osman, a virtual teams expert, says that if companies want remote teams to communicate more effectively, they need to first set clear and digestible goals that every cross-functional team agrees to and understands.
 Paired with frequent check-ins and updates that reach all team members, your team will be up to speed and you’ll have the space to allow for adjustments and corrections from the beginning.

 Along those same lines, leaders shouldn’t forget to keep remote staff up to date on company developments.
 Your remote team needs to know what the company mission and goals are and how their role fits into the bigger picture.
 This can be a huge factor when it comes to employee engagement.
 If you fail to keep employees notified about the broader vision, you might be giving them the impression that they are not important, even when the opposite is true.

-Videoconferencing is a great way to get to ensure everyone understands how they contribute.
+Video conferencing is a great way to get to ensure everyone understands how they contribute.
 Don’t underestimate the power of video conferencing and non-verbal cues.
-Another great tool for replicating the collaboration that can come from a spontaneous brainstorming around a whiteboard is Miro.
+Another great tool for replicating the collaboration that can come from spontaneous brainstorming around a whiteboard is Miro.

 Maintain a balance